Ghaidamhm/Back-Packages-CLI/README.md

 - The System has to provide searching characteristics that users can select from, such
  as: the package purpose and how to use it.
+ -  The system should allows rate other user's packages (upvote and dowenvote )